g-kimbell/fastnda/README.md

 If you are interested in parsing your data as fast as possible and are willing to help stress test this package, use FastNDA.
 If you need stability, stick with NewareNDA.

-This package does not currently have a CLI, if you need this, use NewareNDA.

 ## Installation

 The package requires Python >3.10.
 Install from PyPI: